ryan-weil/ryan-weil.github.io/_posts/2024-02-25-AGENT-TESLA-1.md

 ![alt text](/images/at1/image-6.png)

-Following this, the array is decompressed to an Assembly. `QuickSort.smethod_4` is called which is simply a wrapper for Assembly.Load().
+Following this, the array is decompressed to an assembly. `QuickSort.smethod_4` is called which is simply a wrapper for Assembly.Load().
 The type `ReactionDiffusionLib.ReactionVessel` is then extracted.

 An instance is created of the type, and the method `CasualitySource` is invoked twice.
-In order to see what this method is actually doing, we're going to need to continue our debugging and get into that Assembly.
+In order to see what this method is actually doing, we're going to need to continue our debugging and get into that assembly.

-In order to do this, we will go back to the original obfuscated Assembly in dnSpy that is currently loaded in memory.
+In order to do this, we will go back to the original obfuscated assembly in dnSpy that is currently loaded in memory.
 Since the code is obfuscated, it will be difficult to find the call to `Assembly.Load()`.
 What we will do instead is go into the library itself and put a breakpoint on every overload of `Assembly.Load()`.

 ![alt text](/images/at1/image-8.png)